 2018-2022 ICA program on Facebook: Responsive Urban Environments

 2017 ICA program on Facebook: Responsive Façade 2017

 Upon successful completion of this program, students will be able to:

 Prior to departure, students will be required to meet with the instructor twice to prepare for the course.
 Post return, students will submit a well-researched document that uses principles of ecosystem management to guide the development of strategies for the Responsive Urban Environment.

-Credit/Registration: Students will be registered for AE T480 / AE 580 / WEST T480: Responsive Urban Environments for 3 credits as part of their fall term course load.
-Students must leave room for the 3 credits in their credit load when registering for fall term, or will be billed for credits exceeding the 20 credit maximum.
+Credit/Registration: Students will be registered for AE T480 / AE 580: Responsive Urban Environments for 3 credits as part of their summer term course load.
+Students must leave room for the 3 credits in their credit load when registering or will be billed for credits exceeding the 20 credit maximum.
 The 3 summer term credits are not optional.
 Graduate students will be billed for 3 Drexel credits at their normal rate.
 Freshmen and graduating seniors will be billed for 3 summer term credits if participating.

 Pre-requisite: None.
 All undergraduate and graduate majors are welcome to apply for this program.

-Instructor: This program will be led by Dr. Eugenia Victoria Ellis, AIA (email@example.com), Associate Professor in the Westphal College and the College of Engineering
+Instructor: Dr. Eugenia Victoria Ellis, AIA (email@example.com), Professor in the Westphal College and the College of Engineering

-Students may extend their travel independently after program date but are responsible for all arrangements.
+Students may extend travel independently after program date though are responsible for all pre/post program arrangements.